How can I troubleshoot the "Could not connect to the endpoint URL" error when I run the sync command on my Amazon S3 bucket?

 - Check if there is a network address translation (NAT) gateway associated with the route table of the subnet.
 The NAT gateway provisions an internet path to reach the Amazon S3 endpoint.

 - If you're using a VPC endpoint for Amazon S3, then verify that the correct Region is set in the AWS CLI config file.
 VPC endpoints for Amazon S3 are Region-specific.
-For example, if the VPC and VPC endpoint are in the us-east-1 Region, and you run a sync command with the parameter --region us-west-1, then the AWS CLI tries to contact https://s3.us-west-1.amazonaws.com.
+If you run a sync command using --region us-west-1 when the VPC endpoint is in a different Region, then the CLI contacts https://s3.us-west-1.amazonaws.com.
 This results in the "Could not connect to the endpoint URL" error.